andrasq/node-json-exec/README.md

 Todo
 ----------------

-- allow a different default for missing properties other than `null`
 - allow for constant properties that will not be re-stringified each time
+- build a template-specific stringifier function instead of walking the template

 Related Work